tsevdos/phrappe.com/_posts/convert-a-jquery-object-to-raw-dom-object.md

   - jquery
 ---

 There are two, easy ways to achieve this.
-The first one is simply by using the array [] notation directly on the jQuery object :
+The first one is simply by using the array [] notation directly on the jQuery object:

 ```js
 var myDiv = $("div")[0]; // myDiv is a raw DOM object